AbstractXan/abstractxan/src/website.md

 };
 s.firstNameCaps(); // "ABSTRACT"
 </pre>
--`Person.prototype` is an object shared by all instances of Person
+- `Person.prototype` is an object shared by all instances of Person

 ### Inner functions
 Nested functions can share variables in their parent, so you can use that mechanism to couple functions together when it makes sense without polluting your global namespace — "local globals" if you like. -- [Inner functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript#inner_functions)